shahrukhx01/shahrukhx01.github.io/language-model-tokenizers.md

 Concretely, the subword toeknization has multiple implementation flavors.
 Below we will go over the most commonplace flavors used by some of the mainstream language models.

 ### Byte-Pair (BPE) Tokenization
+BPE is used by a lot of Transformer models, including GPT, GPT-2, RoBERTa, BART, and DeBERTa.
 BPE tokenization involves a training step at the beginning.
 Unlike the machine learning model the training process entails computing statistical measures to construct a meaningful and robust vocabulary whilst also applying pre-processing (normalization and pre-tokenization) and post-processing steps.
 For instance, for the toy corpus below the base vocabulary will consist of {"b", "g", "h", "n", "p", "s", "u"}.

 ```python
 "hug", "pug", "pun", "bun", "hugs"